NytrixLabs/DAPS/README.md

 ## Usage

-Basic shell commands work, like `cd` or `ls`.
+Basic shell commands work seamlessly, like `cd` or `ls`.

 Built-in commands include:

 - `clear` – Clears everything on screen.
 - `clearhist` – Clears shell history.
 After running this, the shell cannot record history until restarted.
 This prevents bugs.
 - `exit` – Exits the shell.
+- `update` – Updates DAPS to the latest version.

 ---

 ### `clear`

 The `clear` command clears the screen.
-See **Configuration** below for options.
+See **Configuration** below for behavior options.

 ### `clearhist`

 Clears shell history.
-The shell cannot record history if this command has been run, until the shell is restarted.
+The shell cannot record history if this command has been run until the shell is restarted.
 This is a safety feature.

 ### `exit`